Volunteering with CHaOS

 We also run many events where you don’t have to camp, like our Winter Roadshow, and “Crash, Bang, Squelch” at the end of Lent.

-For some events, yes.
+If you do enough events with us then you might.
 If so we will let you know and organise the application – all you’ll have to do is fill in a form.